ssoehdata/Reinhard-Bader-Fortran/README.md

-# Reinhard Bader Fortran Resources
+# Reinhold Bader Fortran Resources
 #### Collection of Fortran resources from Reinhard Bader

 ##### I make no claim of ownership of these files.
 I created this both as a reference for myself as well as public "backup" repository for his teaching materials.
 ##### If anyone feels I should remove these from public view, please do not hesitate to contact me.

-### Reinhard's Github repositories on Fortran:
+### Reinhold's Github repositories on Fortran:

 <ul>
 	<li>Parent and two child repos</li>